Acts 12

 Acts 12:20-23Herod's Pride; Eaten of Worms; God's Judgment

-20And Herod was highly displeased with them of Tyre and Sidon: but they came with one accord to him, and, having made Blastus the king's chamberlain their friend, desired peace, because their country was nourished by the king's country.
-21And upon a set day Herod, arrayed in all his royal apparel, sat upon his throne, and made an oration unto them.
+20And Herod was highly displeased with them of Tyre and Sidon: but they came with one accord to him, and, having made Blastus the king’s chamberlain their friend, desired peace; because their country was nourished by the king’s country.
+21And upon a set day Herod, arrayed in royal apparel, sat upon his throne, and made an oration unto them.
 22And the people gave a shout, saying, It is the voice of a god, and not of a man.
 23And immediately the angel of the Lord smote him, because he gave not God the glory: and he was eaten of worms, and gave up the ghost.

 Acts 12:24-25The Word Grows and Multiplies; The Gospel Advances